 Adverse Health Effects

-Exposure to e-waste has been connected with a number of adverse health effects including adverse birth outcomes, altered neurodevelopment, adverse learning outcomes, respiratory disease, cardiovascular disease, DNA damage, skin diseases, hearing loss, and cancer.
+Exposure to e-waste has been connected with serious adverse health effects.
+Examples include respiratory disease, cardiovascular disease, skin disease, and cancer.

 Reducing Electronic Pollution

 Thankfully, recycling and proper disposal significantly reduce the toxic effects of e-waste.
 If your old technology still works, you can also donate or re-sell it, preventing pollution through re-use.
-Old and damaged electronics can be repaired, repurposed, or recycled.
+In addition, old and damaged electronics can be repaired, repurposed, or recycled.
 Here is how you can do your part to reduce electronic pollution:

 Donate